AlttiRi/demo-image-viewer-qt/README.md

 ---

 - Opens an image in a time independent of the count of images in a directory where it is located.
 - Decodes 8.3  file names to long file names with Win API (`GetLongPathNameW`).
-A 8.3 can be faced on a user input of a file with long path (260+ chars) from disc C from Windows Exlorer: on Drag'n'Drop and when a user opens an image with a double click (the image path is passed as a command line argument to the program.)
+An 8.3 can be faced on a user input of a file with long path (260+ chars) from disc C from Windows Explorer: on Drag'n'Drop and when a user opens an image with a double click (the image path is passed as a command line argument to the program.)
-- Handles images of the directory in a separated thread with `QtConcurrent::run`.
+- Handles the images of the directory in a separated thread with `QtConcurrent::run`.
 - Handles the directory only once, until it is changed.
-(For example, drag'n'dropping a file from the same directory does not trigger the directory parsing, since it's no needed to do, just find the file by name in the list structure.)
+(For example, drag'n'dropping a file from the same directory does not trigger the directory parsing, since it's not needed to do, just find the file by name in the list structure.)
+- Preloades the adjacent images in a separate thread.
 - Sorts by mtime, btime, size.
 - Updates the image position (in the title) on the sorting change.
 - Lists hidden files (`QDir::Hidden`).
 - All long time taking operations log the execution time in the console with `qDebug()`.

-Opening of the next images is for O(n) (It depends of an image size: 20 ms for 150 KB, 170 ms for 10 MB, 700 ms for 36 MB).
-So the adjacent images should be preloaded in a separate thread, but I did not implemented that in this _demo_ program.

 ---